 Individuals with the ASCP Diplomate of Laboratory Management (DLM) Certification possess competent skills that enable them to effectively participate in administrative teams.
 Additionally, increasing the number of DLM certified individuals in the profession will bring recognition of their competencies and will elevate laboratory medicine as a whole.

-This all-day, pre-conference workshop provided by qualified faculty presenters will serve as an intensive test prep course addressing all four components of the DLM exam.
-Topics of review will include financial management, operations management, personnel management, and quality management.
+This all-day, pre-conference workshop provided by qualified faculty presenters served as an intensive test prep course addressing all four components of the DLM exam.
+Topics of review included financial management, operations management, personnel management and quality management.